 Living in Hillcrest, Washington D.C.

-Known as "The Silver Coast," Hillcrest, Washington D.C., has a lot of the same charm as the more expensive "Gold Coast" on 16th Street but without the luxury prices.
-Hillcrest features quiet street after quiet street in Ward 7, filled with single family homes.
-As a primarily residential neighborhood, locals spend a lot of time at block parties or cookouts whenever the weather is nice enough.
-Its big claim to fame might be the variety of local politicians that call this urban suburbia home, like former D.C.
+Known as "The Silver Coast," Hillcrest, Washington D.C., has a lot of the same charm as the more expensive "Gold Coast" on 16th Street, but without the luxury prices.
+Hillcrest features a multitude of quiet streets within the neighborhoods of Ward 7, filled with single family homes and green spaces.
+As a primarily residential neighborhood, locals spend a lot of time at block parties or cookouts during nice weather.
+This urban suburbia is also home to a variety of local politicians, like former D.C.
 Mayor Vincent C. Gray.